Understanding PQLs, EQLs, and the Power of Dual Scoring in Lead Qualification

 The Power of Dual Scoring: Combining Fit and Activity

-Dual scoring looks at two crucial dimensions:
+Dual scoring looks at two complementary dimensions:

 1. Company size and industry

-2. Technology stack
+2. Tech stack

-3. Budget and resources
+3. Budget and authority

-3. Time spent in key workflows
+3. Time spent in workflows

-4. Achievement of value milestones
+4. Achievement of product value milestones

 Now that we understand the “what” and “why,” let’s dive into the “how.”
 You have two clear paths to implement PQL and EQL scoring: a manual, do-it-yourself process, or leveraging an automated solution like Intempt’s Fit and Activity model.